strawberry-graphql/strawberry/docs/integrations/fastapi.md

 pip install 'strawberry-graphql[fastapi]'
 ```

-See below example for integrating FastAPI with Strawberry:
+See the example below for integrating FastAPI with Strawberry:

 ```python
 import strawberry